Our Global Ambassadors

 Guadalupe Virginia Nevarez Moorillon

-Professor, Autonomous University of Chihuahua, Mexico
+Mexico, Professor, Autonomous University of Chihuahua

 Dr. Nevárez-Moorillón has been a full-time professor at the School of Chemical Sciences, Autonomous University of Chihuahua, Mexico, for the last 35 years.
 She graduated as a bacteriological chemist from the Autonomous University of Chihuahua.
 She completed her Ph.D. in Biology from the University of North Texas studying the bioremediation of soil contaminated with hydrocarbons, under the supervision of Dr. Gerard Roland Vela.
 She is a member of the National Outstanding Researchers System of Mexico (Level II) and has been granted the National Award on Food Science and Technology.
-She is also a regular member of the Mexican Academy of Sciences
+She is also a regular member of the Mexican Academy of Sciences.

 Her research interests include environmental microbiology, as well as predictive microbiology applied to food systems, the role of lactic acid bacteria in traditional fermented foods, and antimicrobial properties of spices, such as clove and oregano.
 Under her supervision, more than 50 undergraduate students, as well as more than 50 master students and 15 doctoral students have completed their degrees.